zhiwenh/delib/README.md

 You can pass in an `account` option in your deploy or contract method call and it'll use that account index for your transaction.

-If a `gas` option of 0 is specified, gas will be estimated for you. `maxGas` is the max gas allowed in gas estimates.
+If a `gas` option of 0 is specified gas will be estimated for you, and `maxGas` is the max gas allowed in gas estimates.
+The estimate is adjusted before being used, and the value can be accessed with `delib.eth.gasAdjust`.
+Its default value is 0.1.

 ```